Joseph Parker fumes at Fabio Wardley stoppage as undisputed heavyweight title shot slips away

 “I want to carry on, if I can get a rematch, then awesome, it’ll be great to run this back.”

-Despite accepting a fight with Wardley, instead of waiting for Usyk to recover, Parker remains defiant over his decision and has no regrets.
+Despite accepting a fight with Wardley, instead of waiting for Usyk to recover, Parker remained defiant over his decision and has no regrets.

-“He caught me with a few shots, he put on a good performance, but when you get caught, it’s boxing,” Parker adds.
+“He caught me with a few shots, he put on a good performance, but when you get caught, it’s boxing,” Parker added.

 “I felt fine when they stopped the fight, but I’m not the referee, I wanted to carry on, of course.